 Jacques Folly (1958) is member of Ethos’ foundation board since 2018 as the representative of one of the two founding pension funds, the Pension Fund of the Canton of Geneva (Caisse de pension du canton de Genève CPEG).

 Jacques Folly holds a degree in economics from the University of Geneva.
-He is currently the delegate of the Office for economic development, research and innovation of the Canton of Geneva.
-He was previously delegate of the Geneva Economic Development Service (SPEG).
+In particular, he worked as delegate of the Geneva Economic Development Service.

-Jacques Folly is a staff representative member of the CPEG’s board and vice-chairman of its audit and organisation committee.
+Jacques Folly is currently the attaché of the Office for economic development, research and innovation of the Canton of Geneva.
+Furthermore, he is a staff representative member of the CPEG’s board and vice-chairman of its audit and organisation committee.
 He also chairs the Union des cadres supérieurs de l'administration cantonale genevoise.

 Andrea Frost-Hirschi (1959) is member of Ethos’ foundation board since June 2018 .

 Andrea Frost-Hirschi holds a law degree from the University of Basel.
 She is responsible of the legal council within the Swiss Nurses Association, Berne chapter.
 She is also a judge at the Bern-Mittelland Regional Court specialized in labor law and since 2017 also at the Oberland Regional Court (accessory function).
 Since 2020, she also works as specialist judge at the Court of Arbitration for social insurance of the canton of Bern (accessory function).

 Andrea Frost-Hirschi is member of the board of PK-Netz 2.
 Säule and member of the Municipal Council of Spiez.

 Laura Sadis (1961) is an independent member of Ethos’ foundation board since June 2020.